Skip to content

 • For using shpc - that allows for running containers as modules.
 It can be found here

 The latest containers are updated periodically.
-If you have trouble using containers, or request a newer or a different container please contact ALCF support at support@alcf.anl.gov.
+If you have trouble using containers, or request a newer or a different container please contact ALCF support at [email protected].

-Troubleshooting
+Troubleshooting Common Issues

 • Check your quota and delete any unnecessary files.

-export SINGULARITY_TMPDIR=/tmp/singularity-tmpdir
+export APPTAINER_TMPDIR=/tmp/apptainer-tmpdir

-mkdir $SINGULARITY_TMPDIR
+mkdir $APPTAINER_TMPDIR

-export SINGULARITY_CACHEDIR=/tmp/singularity-cachedir/
+export APPTAINER_CACHEDIR=/tmp/apptainer-cachedir/

-mkdir $SINGULARITY_CACHEDIR
+mkdir $APPTAINER_CACHEDIR

 • Make sure you are not on a directory accessed with a symlink, i.e. check if pwd and pwd -P returns the same path.